andrematte/beecrowd-submissions/README.md

-This is a work in progress, I try to solve the problems following the website's structure:
+This is a work in progress, I am solving the coding challenges by following the website's structure: